Last updated: May 2026

 - Must prove the marriage is genuine and not for immigration purposes

-- Typically faster processing (4-6 months)
+- Typically faster processing (4 to 6 months)

-Parent of a Costa Rican Child
+Parent of a Costa Rican child:

 - Birth certificate showing parental relationship